JPDucky/panon/README.md

-## This project has been forked from rbn42/panon, which from what I can tell is all but abandoned at this point.
-I get annoyed with things on the KDE store that don't "just work" when downloaded, so I aim to fix that.
-Because this applet has the potential to be really cool.
+### This project has been forked from rbn42/panon, which from what I can tell is all but abandoned at this point.
+I get annoyed with things on the KDE store that don't "just work" when downloaded, so I aim to fix that, because this applet has the potential to be really cool.

 #### An audio spectrum analyzer for KDE panel.

-~~** Requirements
+~~##equirements
 |                  | Version          |
 |------------------+------------------|
 | OpenGL / GLSL    | >= 3.0 / 1.30    |